RosaleeKnight/basic-scripts-collection/README.md

 -----
 # 🖱️ Contents

-- **Common FizzBuzz Solution:** *Write a program that prints the numbers from 1 to 100.
+- **FizzBuzz:** *Write a program that prints the numbers from 1 to 100.
 But for multiples of three print “Fizz” instead of the number and for the multiples of five print “Buzz”.
-For numbers which are multiples of both three and five print “FizzBuzz”.* (This version is the shortest and most direct.
-A prompt is given to select the end number.)
+For numbers which are multiples of both three and five print “FizzBuzz”.*

 -----
 # ❔ How to use
-(in progress) currently make a fork, go to corresponding named folder, open the html file, right click, inspect and go to console tab.
+Fork the repo, head to the programming language folder, open the file in visual studio code and run in the terminal.
+To see javascript solutions using node.js is suggested.